ERGA-consortium/pipelines/annotation/annotation_assessment/README.md

 Compulsory input:
---genome                       Draft genome fasta file contain the assembled contigs/scaffolds --gff                          Annotation file that need to be evaluated --genome_bam                   BAM file contain the mapped information from the RNASeq to the genome FASTA.
+--genome                       Draft genome fasta file contain the assembled contigs/scaffolds --gff                          Annotation file that need to be evaluated --genome_bam                   BAM file contain the mapped information from the RNASeq to the genome FASTA, will be utilize instead of
+                               `--rnaseq` once given.
 --rnaseq                       A CSV file following the pattern: sample_id,R1_path,R2_path,read_type.
+--genetic_code                 Genetic code for translate the intron sequences. [default: 1]

 Optional input:
 --protein                      Fasta file containing translated protein sequences from the GFF for running evaluation.
                                If not specified, the workflow will automatically extract it from the `genome` and `gff` --ref_protein                  Fasta file containing the reference protein sequences to be used for evaluation.
                                Ideally this should come from the same species and/or closely related species.
-If not provided the Uniprot SwissProt data will be downloaded and used.
+If not provided the workflow will download the protein sequences from the NCBI Entrez database (priority), if skipped as well, the Uniprot SwissProt data will be downloaded and used.
 --lineage                      Lineage information providing for BUSCO, if not provided, the `--auto-lineage` option will be used
                                instead.
 Example: eudicots_odb10
 --oma_database                 Pathway to the OMA database, if not specified, the workflow will download it automatically.

+Query NCBI option:
+--taxon_id                     Taxon ID required for searching the NCBI database, required if the `--query_ncbi_prot` is set (by default),
+                               and the `--ref_protein` is not provided.
+--ncbi_query_email             Email address to use for NCBI Entrez, required if the `--query_ncbi_prot` is set (by default),
+                               and the `--ref_protein` is not provided.
+--ncbi_query_count             Number of protein to query from the Entrez database. [default: 100000] --ncbi_query_batch             Number of protein to search at a time. [default: 10000]

+Running option:
 --run_blast                    If specify, will use `blast` for running best reciprocal hits instead of DIAMOND. [default: false]
+--skip_omark                   Skip OMArk analysis step. [default: false] (to be added in the future) --query_ncbi_prot              Query protein data from the NCBI Entrez database. [default: true]

 Output option:
 --outdir                       Output directory.